Bachelor's Degree in Life Sciences

 Contents:

 - I. Overview of the Pharmaceutical Industry.
-Drug Life Cycle
+The Drug Life Cycle

 - II.
-Global Drug Regulatory Authorities (France, Europe, the United States, WHO) and Major Regulatory Guidelines (CSP, Eudralex, 21 CFR, ICH)
+Global Drug Regulatory Agencies (France, Europe, the U.S., WHO) and Major Regulatory Standards (CSP, Eudralex, 21 CFR, ICH)

-- III.
-Good Practices in… (GMP, GCP, the concept of audits and inspections)
+- III- Best Practices for… (GMP, GCP, the concept of audits and inspections)

 - IV.
-Clinical Trials: Conduct, Authorization, Monitoring, and Management of Investigational Drugs
+Clinical Trials: Conduct, Authorizations, Monitoring, and Management of Investigational Drugs

 - V. Common Technical Document: Focus on Module 3